ResumeAdapter

 Listing languages isn't enough.
 Context matters.
 "JavaScript" is good; "Built REST APIs with Node.js" is hired.

-Provided basic patient support.
+Provided compassionate patient care.

 Recognize any of these on your resume?